AdamJablonka/AdamJablonka/README.md

 Currently, I am an amateur React developer thats working towards a Bachelors in Computer Science.

-Working on learning Express JS, SQL, Redux, and Firebase.
+Working on learning Express JS, Redux, Common Lisp, and MongoDB.
 I am always working on honing my skills in JavaScript, and trying to improve my Python.